findopendata/findopendata/README.md

 We also use two external storage systems for persistence:

 1. A PostgreSQL database for storing dataset registry, metadata, and sketches for content-based search.
-2. A Google Cloud Storage Bucket for storing dataset files.
+2. A cloud-based storage system for storing dataset files, currently supporting Google Cloud Storage and Azure Blob Storage.
+A local storage using file system is also available.

 ![System Overview](system_overview.png)